lizberberena/lizberberena/README.md

 ## Hi!
 My name is Liz Berberena, and I'm a front-end web developer. ✌️

-- I’m currently working full-time as a web producer for The Lynx Group.
-- Here's my business card. ***Hands you [[lizberberena.com](https://lizberberena.com)]***.
+I’m currently working full-time as a web producer for The Lynx Group.
+My business card is my website. ***Hands you [[lizberberena.com](https://lizberberena.com)]***.
+I care about animals, art, languages, technology, psychology, and the ordinary people.

-- I made a gallery where you can [see my drawings](https://lizberberena.com/art).
-- I'm learning German and Polish (slowly) y soy Cubana. 🇨🇺 🇺🇸
-- Get in touch via [email](mailto:hi@lizberberena.com).
+I made a gallery where you can [see my drawings](https://lizberberena.com/art).
+I speak fluent Spanish, and I'm learning German and Polish (slowly).
+Get in touch via [email](mailto:hi@lizberberena.com).
 I am NOT currently doing freelance.

 ### All Versions of My Portfolio